MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 In this section, you will set up your Azure MFA provider in Microsoft Azure Active Directory.
 If you are already using Azure MFA, either standalone or configured with Azure Active Directory Premium, skip to the next section.

-1. Open a web browser and connect to the [Azure classic portal](https://manage.windowsazure.com) as a user who is the Azure subscription administrator.
+1. Open a web browser and connect to the [Azure classic portal](https://manage.windowsazure.com) as an Azure subscription administrator.

 2. In the bottom left hand corner, click **New**.

-3. Click **App Services \> Active Directory \> Multi-Factor Auth Provider \> Quick Create**.
+3. Click **App Services > Active Directory > Multi-Factor Auth Provider > Quick Create**.

 4. In the **Name** field, enter **PAM**, and in the Usage Model field, select Per Enabled User.
 If you have an Azure AD directory already, select that directory.
 Finally, click **Create**.

 ## Downloading the Azure MFA Service Credentials

-Next, you’ll generate a file that includes the authentication material which MFA requires to be able to contact Azure MFA.
+Next, you’ll generate a file that includes the authentication material for PAM to contact Azure MFA.

 1. Open a web browser and connect to the [Azure classic portal](https://manage.windowsazure.com) as an Azure subscription administrator.